benleder/core-ml-lib-exercises/README.md

-# core-ml-lib-exercises
+# core-pandas-exercises
-A repo for practicing basic ml libraries like pandas and numpy
+A repo for practicing pandas basics